Origin: African, Nigerian

 Gathering your ingredients

-The base flavoring of this dish consists of tomatoes, red onions, sweet peppers, and scotch bonnet peppers.
+The base flavoring of this smoked African Rice consists of tomatoes, red onions, sweet peppers, and scotch bonnet peppers.
 For substitutions, you can use 2 bell peppers to replace the 4 sweet peppers, or an equal amount of habanero peppers to replace the scotch bonnets.
+This smoked rice is not really spicy despite the hot peppers, but feel free to cut back if you are sensitive to spice.

-A high quality chicken stock, long grain rice, and a Caribbean or African curry powder are also needed.
-If you can not find Caribbean curry powder try to find a curry powder using turmeric as a primary ingredient (it will be more yellow/orange).
+To make the smoked Jollof Rice you will also need a high quality chicken stock, long grain rice, and a Caribbean or African curry powder.
+If you cannot find Caribbean curry powder try to find a curry powder using turmeric as a primary ingredient (it will be more yellow/orange).
 You can also purchase it on Amazon.
 Try to avoid red curry powders if possible.

 In a blender or food processor, add the tomatoes, sliced onions, scotch bonnet, and sweet peppers.
 Blend together until smooth.
 Set aside for use later.

-Palm oil is traditionally used to make Party Rice and can typically be found in Asian or African markets. .
+Palm oil is traditionally used to make West African Party Rice and can typically be found in Asian or African markets.
 Palm oil is produced from the fruit of oil palm trees.
 For quite awhile it had become the subject of deforestation concerns.
 Thankfully today concerns are starting to be addressed and more sustainable palm oil is being produced.
-If you can not find palm oil, or object to its use, replace with a neutral oil with a high smoke point such as avocado oil
+If you cannot find palm oil, or object to its use, replace with a neutral oil with a high smoke point such as avocado oil.

 Heat the oil in a cast iron pan over medium-high heat.
 Sauté the diced onions until soft.